okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/validate-access-tokens/overview/nodejs/accesstoken.md

 - Signature is valid (the token was signed by a private key which has a corresponding public key in the JWKS response from the authorization server).
 - Access token is not expired (requires local system time to be in sync with Okta, checks the exp claim of the access token).
-- The aud claim matches any expected aud claim passed to verifyAccessToken().
+- The `aud` claim matches any expected `aud` claim passed to verifyAccessToken().
-- The iss claim matches the issuer the verifier is constructed with.
+- The `iss` claim matches the issuer the verifier is constructed with.
-- Any custom claim assertions that you add
+- Any custom claim assertions that you add are confirmed

 With a verifier, you can now verify access tokens: